getgrav/grav-learn/pages/09.webservers-hosting/03.paas/05.dokku/docs.md

 You should make sure the site works locally, prior to uploading it to Heroku, just to ensure the are no errors.

-Now commit to the repository with

-`git add . ; git commit -am 'Added Grav'`
+Now commit to the repository with: `git add . ; git commit -am 'Added Grav'`

-Then edit `composer.json` and add post deploy command to the `scripts` section as in
+Then edit `composer.json` and add a post deploy command to the `scripts` section:

 [prism classes="language-json line-numbers"]
 "scripts": {